maratai/craftery/fiber_arts.md

   - Kay Toombs.
 "Who's That Spinner?
 Spinning with Tenacity."
   - ?.
 "Hot Button - Boiling Cotton."
 - *Suspended Spindle*.
 Issue 25, Summer 2019.
+  - Adan Akerman.
+"Whorlicity."
+  - Kate Boyd.
+"Guest Teacher: I was more excited than the kids."
+  - Alan Dewey and Millissa Ellison Dewey.
+"The Restorer's Toolbag!
+Tips, tricks, tweaks, and fixes."
   - Brenda Dunse.
 "Choosing a Spindle."
+  - Sissel Ellevseth.
+"Spindling Like a Viking."
   - Abby Franquemont.
 "Ode to a Weighted Stick."
+  - Amelia Garripoli.
+"Hooked."
+  - Stephenie Gaustad.
+"Spindle Dynamics."
   - Terri Guerette.
 "A Roster of Suspended Spindles."
+  - Deborah Held.
+"Spin It!
+Winding a Turkish Cop."
   - Mary L. Henze.
 "Words to Spindle By."
+  - Molly Inzeo.
+"Spindling While Alive: Making yarn one yard at a time."
+  - Ed Jenkins and Evanita Montalvo.
+"Person of Interest."
+  - Wanda Jenkins.
+"Great Woods that Make Great Spindles." **to-read**
+  - Christopher Kale.
+"Spin It!
+Ply on teh Fly?
+What and Why?" **to-read**
+  - Rebecca Lamperd.
+"Spin It!
+Winding a Tidy Cop."
+  - Sukrita Mahon.
+"Spin It!
+Worsted and Woollen on a Drop Spindle."
+  - Amy Manko.
+"Sheep on the Edge - Florida Cracker."
+  - Millissa Meyer.
+"Spinning in the Subway."
+  - Evanita Montalvo.
+"Spin It!
+Across a Flock of Turkish Spindles."
+  - Rachael Prest.
+"A Range of Turkish Spindles."
+  - Becca Roy.
+"Translating from Wheel to Spindle."
+  - Joanne Seiff.
+"Spin It!
+The Messy Cop (and Center-Pull Ball)."
+  - Rachel Theall.
+"Dealgan: An army of gnomes."
+  - Diana Twiss.
+"Spin It!
+So Many Ways to Ply." **to-read**
+  - ?.
+"Butterfly."
+  - ?.
+"Half-Hich."
   - ?.
 "Tip Jar - How Do You Store Your Suspended Spindles?"
   - ?.
 "Whorls."